Installing Cloudera Data Science Workbench 1.5.x on CDH

 Cloudera Data Science Workbench parcel to the relevant gateway nodes.

-- Using a Package - Alternatively, you can install the Cloudera Data Science Workbench package directly on the CDH cluster's gateway nodes.
-In this case, the Cloudera Data Science Workbench service will not be available in Cloudera Manager.
+- Using a Package (RPM) - You can install the Cloudera Data Science Workbench package directly on your cluster's gateway or edge nodes.
+In this case, you will not be able to manage the Cloudera Data Science Workbench service from a cluster manager such as Cloudera Manager or Ambari.

-To begin the installation process, continue reading Pre-Installation.
+To begin the installation process, continue reading Required Pre-Installation Steps.

 Sometimes organizations choose to restrict parts of their network from the Internet for security reasons.
 Isolating segments of a network can provide assurance that valuable data is not being compromised by individuals out of maliciousness or for personal gain.
 However, in such cases isolated hosts are unable to access Cloudera repositories for new installations or upgrades.
 Effective version 1.1.1, Cloudera Data Science Workbench supports installation on CDH clusters that are not connected to the Internet.